-The genus Araucaria contains some of the most distinctive trees in existence, including the widely grown A. araucana, the Monkey-puzzle, and the Norfolk Island Pine A. heterophylla, whose whorled branches are so familiar a sight in tropical gardens.
+The genus Araucaria contains some of the most distinctive trees in existence, including the widely grown A. araucana, the Monkey-puzzle, and A. heterophylla, the Norfolk Island Pine, whose whorled branches are so familiar a sight in tropical gardens.
 There are 19 species in the genus, with a scattered distribution in former Gondwanaland (although they occurred in Laurasia as well).
-Two are from South America, while the others are from a cluster of localities in Australasia centred on New Caledonia, where an astonishing 13 species occur as endemics or near endemics.
-All are substantial trees, with a stout, straight and usually unbranched main trunk bearing similarly stout, spreading branches, in whorls.
+Two are from South America, while the others are from a cluster of localities in Australasia centred on New Caledonia, where an astonishing 13 species occur – 12 as endemics.
+All 19 species are substantial trees, with a stout, straight and usually unbranched main trunk bearing similarly stout, spreading branches borne in whorls.
 The bark is resinous.
 In youth the branches occur from the base, but in maturity the lower branches usually senesce, leaving the tree with an often ragged-looking crown.
 The branches are clad along their length with stiff evergreen scale leaves, varying from small and needle-like to broad and rigid, usually sharp-tipped.
 Buds are indistinct among the foliage.
 The trees are usually dioecious, but hermaphrodites sometimes occur, and are self-fertile.
 Male strobili are solitary or clustered, forming dense cylindrical ‘cones’ borne upright from the branches.
 Female cones are large and globose, formed of many scales which fall apart at maturity, persisting for two to three years on the tree.
 Each scale has one (usually winged) seed adherent to it.
-Dallimore et al. (1966), Krüssmann (1985b), Farjon (2001).
+(Dallimore & Jackson 1966; Krüssmann 1985b; Farjon 2001).